 Rule 26.
 General Provisions Governing Discovery

-(A) Scope.
-Parties may obtain discovery regarding any nonprivileged matter that is relevant to the any party's claim or defense and proportional to the needs of the case, considering the importance of the issues at stake, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
+(1) Scope in General.
+Unless otherwise limited by court order, the scope of discovery is as follows: Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party's claim or defense and proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
 Information within this scope of discovery need not be admissible in evidence to be discoverable.

-(2) Specific Limits on Discovery of Electronically Stored Information.
-A party need not provide discovery or disclosure of electronically stored information from sources that the party shows are not reasonably accessible because of undue burden or expense.
+(i) Generally.
+A party need not provide discovery or disclosure of electronically stored information from sources that the party shows are not reasonably accessible because of undue burden or expense, including sources that are unduly burdensome or expensive to access because of the party's past good-faith operation of an electronic information system or good-faith and consistent application of a document retention policy.
 If a party makes that showing, the court may nonetheless order disclosure or discovery from such sources if the requesting party shows good cause, considering the limits of Rule 26(b)(1).
 The court may specify conditions for the disclosure or discovery.
+Rule 26(e) applies in determining whether electronically stored information is not reasonably accessible as provided in this rule.

 (A) Documents and Tangible Things Prepared in Anticipation of Litigation or for Trial.
 Ordinarily, a party may not discover documents and tangible things that another party or its representative (including the other party's attorney, consultant, surety, indemnitor, insurer, or agent) prepared in anticipation of litigation or for trial.
 But, subject to Rule 26(b)(4)(B), a party may discover those materials if: